 Cutting costs and improving efficiency on last-mile delivery is what is commonly referred to as the ‘last-mile challenge.’

 How can I improve my last-mile delivery?

-You can improve your last-mile delivery speed and lower costs by having more warehouses, being closer to customers, and offer tracking for you and your customer.
+You can improve your last-mile delivery speed and lower costs by utilizing more warehouses, being closer to customers, and offering tracking for you and your customer.
 This can all be done by partnering with a 3PL, like ShipBob.

-To learn more about how ecommerce fulfillment through ShipBob can benefit your business, sign up for free at the link below.
+To learn more about how ecommerce fulfillment through ShipBob can benefit your business, follow the button below and we’ll be in touch.